How to Clean Toilet Brush & Keep Your Bathroom Hygienic

 Method 3: Hydrogen Peroxide

-4. Rinse thoroughly with hot water.
+4. Rinse thoroughly with hot water and allow to dry completely.

 Method 4: Disinfectant Cleaner